What is righteousness and how do I get it?

 The first part is easy.
-Righteousness is the ability to stand in the presence of God as if we had never sinned.
-When we stand in righteousness before God the Father it is without any sense of fear, condemnation, or inferiority.
-We have this righteousness because we are now children of God through Christ and as children we are members of the family and have a rightful place.
+Righteousness is the ability to stand in the presence of God as if we’d never sinned.
+When we stand in righteousness before God the Father it’s without any sense of fear, condemnation, or inferiority.
+We have this righteousness because we are now children of God through Christ and as children, we are members of the family and have a rightful place.

 This was promised to us through the prophet Isaiah long ago, “All your children shall be taught by the Lord, and great shall be the peace of your children.
 In righteousness you shall be established; you shall be far from oppression, for you shall not fear; and from terror, for it shall not come near you.”

 As natural men we have a sin consciousness.
 We inherently know that we are not worthy to stand in the presence of God.
 We have knowledge of our own weakness to the sins which so easily overtake us.
 This has kept us slaves to sin.
 This consciousness of our own sin and weakness destroys our abilities and short-circuits our ability to live as God intends.

 That is why we must be born again.
 For in our re-birth, our re-creation in Christ we acquire righteousness.
 Without it we could no more be children of God than an ant could be a man.
 For without righteousness the Father could take no pleasure in us as His children since we would shrink away from the fire of His love since it would then be the fire of His judgement, for it is the same fire.

 This righteousness is the gift of God.
 It is not something we could have ever earned for ourselves.
 Before we’re born again, we were without Christ.
 We were aliens from the commonwealth of Israel and strangers from the covenants of promise, having no hope and without God in the world.
 We were bankrupt, sold out to sin, and without the ability to help ourselves.